 - Saute onion over medium-low heat until soft and transparent, cool for 10 minutes

-- Pulse onions, eggs, salt, pepper, agave and lemon juice into fish mixture
+- Pulse onions, eggs, salt, pepper, honey and lemon juice into fish mixture

 - Pulse in dill, carrots and parsley